 9. Support your kidneys

-As we saw with the liver, milk thistle also promotes natural detoxification through healthy kidney function, too.
+Milk thistle isn’t just for your liver!
+It promotes natural detoxification through healthy kidney function, too.

 10. Ease heartburn